Is your business ready to go global?

 Driving towards our goal of achieving carbon neutral operations by 2040, we’ve been busy testing and deploying zero-emission electric vehicles in some of the busiest cities in Asia Pacific, the Middle East and Africa.

-The world is rapidly transitioning to more sustainable solutions for transportation, while governments, businesses and service providers are all seeking greener ways to connect and power how people live and work.
+The world is rapidly transitioning to more sustainable solutions for transportation.
+Today, governments, businesses and service providers are all seeking greener ways to connect and power how people live and work.

-FedEx has been taking solid actions on its journey to electrification.
-In 2003, FedEx set a record for being the first delivery company in the world to use hybrid vehicles for pickup and delivery.
-And way back in 1994, its first electric vehicle was operated – a lead-acid battery-powered vehicle - in California.
+At FedEx, our electrification journey goes way back.
+In 2003, we set a record for being the first delivery company in the world to use hybrid vehicles for pickup and delivery.
+And three decades ago, in 1994, we operated our first EV, a lead-acid battery-powered vehicle in California.

-Since then, electric vehicle and battery technology have come a long way - so much so that it’s expected that by 2030 EVs will represent more than 60% of vehicles sold globally.
-Traditional automakers are quickly pivoting to hybrid or fully-electric vehicles, and public transportation and service vehicles are being reinvented as we look at ways to drastically reduce carbon emissions worldwide.
+Since then, electric vehicle and battery technology have come a long way - so much so that it’s expected that by 2030, one in three vehicles sold will be electric.
+Traditional automakers are pivoting to hybrid or fully-electric vehicles, and public transportation and service vehicles are being reinvented in a bid to drastically reduce carbon emissions worldwide.

-But how can these plans be made a reality - and what do electric vehicle pickup and deliveries look like in cities and on roads?
-To start with, FedEx conducted trials and deployed EVs in key cities across the Asia Pacific, Middle East and Africa region to pave the way for future roll-outs, with the region’s largest EV fleet in China.
+But how can we bring these plans to life across our global transportation network?
+And what do electric vehicle pickup and deliveries look like across different cities around the world?
+In this region, we’ve conducted trials and deployed EVs in key cities across Asia Pacific, Middle East and Africa.
+This paves the way for future roll-outs, with our largest EV fleet in the region based in China.

 Read on to find out more: